freerasmea/freerasmea.github.io/_posts/2016-01-25-resources-for-social-media-day-of-action.md

 Help us spread the word about Rasmea on every social media platform you’re on!

-1. Twitter: Follow @Justice4Rasmea, re-tweet our messages, and tweet your own ([based on our resource guide](http://justice4rasmea.tumblr.com/)) throughout the day.
+1.Twitter: Follow @Justice4Rasmea, re-tweet our messages, and tweet your own ([based on our resource guide](http://justice4rasmea.tumblr.com/)) throughout the day.

 **_Promos to send before Wednesday:_**